 - The key ingredient: water, varies widely in its quality.
 Soft water is good for bubbles.
 Hard water, (any water containing high levels of iron, including well water) is bad for bubbles.
 If you live in an area with hard water and are having difficulties making good bubbles, try using distilled water (available at the grocery store).

-- Johnson’s® baby shampoo produces better bubbles than any of the dish soaps we tried.
+- Johnson’s® baby shampoo produces better bubbles than any of the dish soaps we tried, Dawn® dishwashing liquid (blue) was our soap of choice.
 All of these solutions work better if you “age” them overnight in an open container.